Lipoedema Liposuction

 • Skin numbness, which can persist for several weeks

-It’s also important to note that while some patients find the benefits of this type of liposuction to be long-lasting, there is a chance your symptoms could return after surgery.
+It is critical to note that while most patients enjoy long-lasting results following lipoedema treatment, there is a chance your symptoms could return after surgery.

-At Manchester Private Hospital, we take pride in offering top-tier care for lipedema patients under the expertise of the best lipedema surgeon in the UK.
-Our lead surgeon combines years of specialized experience with a deep understanding of the unique challenges faced by those with lipedema.
+At Manchester Private Hospital, we take pride in being one of the top lipoedema liposuction clinics in UK.
+Offering top-tier care for lipoedema patients under the expertise of the best lipoedema surgeon in the UK.
+Our lead surgeon combines years of specialized experience with a deep understanding of the unique challenges faced by those with lipoedema.

 Why Choose Manchester Private Hospital?

 If you’re considering liposuction for lipoedema, Manchester Private Hospital is here for you.
-Our team of trained medical professionals are experts at what they do, and we ensure we provide the highest level of care for all of our patients.
+Being the top private lipoedema treatment provider in the UK, our team of trained medical professionals are experts at what they do, and we ensure we provide the highest level of care for all our patients.
 From your first consultation to providing aftercare advice, we are here for you every step of the way.

 Our highly qualified surgeons, doctors and nurses are armed with the knowledge and expertise to ensure your procedure is carried out safely and effectively.
-We can also provide you with a selection of finance options, giving you one less thing to think about.
+We can also provide you with a selection of lipoedema liposuction financing options, giving you one less thing to think about

 Frequently Asked Questions